sagemathinc/cocalc-doc/source/chatgpt.rst

    :align: center
    :alt: custom help latex formulas

-   custom help with latex formulas
+   ChatGPT help with latex formulas

 Here are the CoCalc feature announcements and discussion: